hgraceb/flop-player/README.md

 ## Usage

-1. Copy the "src" directory to your project.
+1. Copy the "dist" directory to your project.

 2. Modify your website entry html file as follows: